Bear Valley Snowsports Foundation

 “My goal is to support the mountain with our athlete’s development and life enhancing values thru the BVSEF educational programs.
 I strongly believe the foundation helps build both life-long friendships and positive life lessons for all our members.”

-George StoneBoard Member
+George StoneBoard Advisor

 George moved to Bear Valley after attending UC Davis, in the spring of 1971.
 He was hired as a ski instructor by Jon Reveal, the assistant ski school director for The Peter Brinkman Ski School in 1972 and became full-certified (Level III) in 1976.
 Around 1978, he moved to Kirkwood still teaching for the Peter Brinkman Ski School as he had expanded his ski schools to Kirkwood and Telluride, CO.
 At Kirkwood he worked as a supervisor, taught in the KIBS (Kirkwood Instruction for blind skiers) program, worked as an examiner for PSIAW, and ran the kid’s program for one season.